-SCA VICTIM: Unresponsive Not breathing normally Needs CPR/AED Re Bro ART ATTACK VICTIM: sponsive sathing es not need CPR/AED Recognizing SCA as it occurs is United States.
-It affects 1,000 pe administration of CPR and AED ople every day, and only 1 in 0 currently survive.
-However, If an athlete has passed out or fairemoved from the athletic activity return to any athletic activity untactivity from a licensed healthcarathlete has a cardiac condition the related issues, the athlete shall repursue a follow-up testing until the Each athlete and the athlete's parinitiating practice or competition a parent/guardian sign, and athlete y for the remainder of the day, if the athlete receives written or provider.
-If the licensed heat at puts the athlete at risk for sumain under the care of the license he athlete is cleared to play.
-The ent/guardian must sign and received.
-However, athletes 18 years of the day. and shall not be permitted to learance to return to athletic theore provider suspects that the dden cardiac arrest or other he nised healthcare provider to urn this information sheet before age or older do not need to have he eart- ore parent/guardian. oo o yours or ago or younger o Student-athlete Name Printed Student-athlete Signature Date Parent or Legal Guardian Printed Parent or Legal Guardian Sign ature Date Adapted from the Sudden Cardiac Arre st Foundation.
-Learn more at sca-av vare.org.
-Adapted from the Sudd en Cardiac Arrest Foundation.
-Lear n more at sca-aware.org.
+SCA VICTIM: HEART ATTACK VICTIM:

+Unresponsive Responsive

+Not breathing normally Breathing

+Needs CPR/AED Does not need CPR/AED

+Recognizing SCA as it occurs is imperative to survival; it is the third leading cause of death in the United States.
+It affects 1,000 people every day, and only 1 in 10 currently survive.
+However, the administration of CPR and AED from bystanders can improve the survival rate to 5 in 10.

+If an athlete has passed out or fainted during an athletic activity, the athlete shall immediately be removed from the athletic activity for the remainder of the day, and shall not be permitted to return to any athletic activity until the athlete receives written clearance to return to athletic activity from a licensed healthcare provider.
+If the licensed healthcare provider suspects that the athlete has a cardiac condition that puts the athlete at risk for sudden cardiac arrest or other heart-related issues, the athlete shall remain under the care of the licensed healthcare provider to pursue a follow-up testing until the athlete is cleared to play.

+Each athlete and the athlete's parent/guardian must sign and return this information sheet before initiating practice or competition.
+However, athletes 18 years of age or older do not need to have a parent/guardian sign, and athletes 6 years of age or younger only need the signature of their parent/guardian.

+Student-athlete Name Printed Student-athlete Signature Date Parent or Legal Guardian Printed Parent or Legal Guardian Signature Date

+Adapted from the Sudden Cardiac Arrest Foundation.
+Learn more at sca-aware.org.

+Adapted from the Sudden Cardiac Arrest Foundation.
+Learn more at sca-aware.org.
+Adapted from the Sudden Cardiac Arrest Foundation.
+Learn more at sca-aware.org.